texxasrulez/calendar/README.md

+# ARCHIVED.
+I am using kolabs calendar and it works fine and is activly developed and maintened by several individuals.

 # Caldav Calendar Plugin for Roundcube & NextCloud

 I would really **LOVE** a little help on this project.
 Tons of lines of code to go through for just one old man.